Updated 8/20/18: This news release has been updated to include Lake County.

 The President has declared that a major disaster exists in the State of California.
-Following the recent disaster declaration for individual assistance issued by the Federal Emergency Management Agency, the IRS announced today that affected taxpayers who reside or have a business in Shasta County may qualify for tax relief.
+Following the recent disaster declaration for individual assistance issued by the Federal Emergency Management Agency, the IRS announced today that affected taxpayers who reside or have a business in Lake and Shasta Counties may qualify for tax relief.

 The declaration permits the IRS to postpone certain deadlines for taxpayers who reside or have a business in the disaster area.
 For instance, certain deadlines falling on or after July 23, 2018 and before Nov.
 30, 2018, are granted additional time to file through Nov.
 30, 2018.
 This includes taxpayers who had a valid extension to file their 2017 return due to run out on Oct.
 15, 2018.
 It also includes the quarterly estimated income tax payments due on Sept.
 17, 2018, and the quarterly payroll and excise tax returns normally due on July 31, 2018 and Oct.
 31, 2018.
 It also includes tax-exempt organizations that operate on a calendar-year basis and had an automatic extension due to run out on Nov.
 15, 2018.

 In addition, penalties on payroll and excise tax deposits due on or after July 23, 2018, and before Aug.
 7, 2018, will be abated as long as the deposits are made by Aug.
 7, 2018.

 If an affected taxpayer receives a late filing or late payment penalty notice from the IRS that has an original or extended filing, payment or deposit due date that falls within the postponement period, the taxpayer should call the telephone number on the notice to have the IRS abate the penalty.